-This Zero Point Cabbage Soup recipe is a must if you are following the Weight Watchers Freestyle plan.
+This Zero Point Cabbage Soup recipe is a must if you are following any of the Weight Watchers plans.
 It is tasty, filling, so easy to make and best of all it is Zero Smart Points.

 Packed full of fresh vegetables, it is a perfect zero point soup recipe for those days when you want to save up Weight Watchers Smart Points for a special occasion.

 If, like me, you automatically think of the Cabbage Soup Diet when you hear the words ‘cabbage soup’, don’t let that put you off!

 Unlike some of the early Cabbage Soup recipes, this soup is tasty, it is fresh and it is packed full of crunchy fresh vegetables.

 The base is made with a salty beef stock but with the addition of a little sweet tomato paste, you get a real depth to the flavour.